 The Department of Veterans Affairs has some other good news for veterans.
 For the first time ever, payments will not be rounded off to the nearest dollar, as it was being done until now.
-As a result, veterans, family members and survivors who are eligible for disability compensation benefits, will see additional cents included in the monthly benefit package.
+As a result, veterans, family members, and survivors who are eligible for disability compensation benefits will see additional cents included in the monthly benefits package.
 For veterans with no dependents, the new rates will range all the way from $ 130.94 every month for a disability that is rated at 10%, to $ 2,858.24 every month for a disability that is rated at 100%.

 The increase applies to disability and death pension recipients, disabled veterans who are currently receiving clothing as well as automobile allowances, and survivors of veterans who are currently receiving indemnity compensation and dependency benefits.

 When you consider the kind of sacrifices that servicemen and women make for this country, you would assume that when these people return home from combat duty, they would easily receive the benefits that are due to them.
 Unfortunately, every year, thousands of veterans disability benefits claims that are filed, are rejected.